Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Approximate Computing Survey

 \begin{description}[leftmargin=35pt] \item[ Part I:] It is presented in \cite{mysurvey_pt1}, and it introduces the AxC paradigm (terminology and principles) and reviews software \& hardware approximation techniques. \item[Part II:] It is presented in the current paper, and it reviews application-specific \& architectural approximation techniques and introduces the AxC applications (domains, quality metrics, benchmarks). \end{description}

-The remainder of the article (Part II of survey) is organized as follows.
+The remainder of the article (Part II of the survey) is organized as follows.
 Section~\ref{sec:app_spec} reports software-, hardware- and cross-layer application-specific approximation techniques.
 Section~\ref{sec:arch_lvl} focuses on the architecture level and classifies approximate processors and storage.
+Section~\ref{sec:comp} performs a quantitative analysis of the reviewed works.
 Section~\ref{sec:apps} studies the applications of AxC, while Section~\ref{sec:challenges} discusses challenges and future directions.
 Finally, Section~\ref{sec:conc} draws the conclusions.